 One day at my last job, I sat in on a teleconference call.
 The company I worked at has multiple locations globally, so we worked remotely.
-Though initially scheduled for 45 minutes, it ended up going 90 minutes that day.
+Though initially scheduled for 45 minutes, it ended up going 90 minutes.
 I always thought to myself, “Are meetings productive?”.
 Recalling one of my coworkers, he looked like he was ready to pull his hair off.
-I said to him, “You look like you're about to pass out any moment!”.
+I said to him, “You look like you’re about to pass out any moment!”.

 That’s how boring it turned out to be.
 What frustrated me the most was I had a lot of work to catch up on.
 The last thing I wanted to do was go to meetings that would take up so much of my time.
 I can’t imagine what else I could have been doing during those 90 minutes.